thsaudtnx/COMP2042_CW_hcyms3/README.md

   - Displays the points when the ball hits the block or the ground
   - Displays the message when the break hits the heart item

-#### UI Features
-- Home Page
-  - Title Label
-  - Background Music and Wall Paper
-  - Buttons like New Game, Load Game, Ranking, Instruction and Quit
-- In-Game Page
-  - Background Music
-  - Top Bar with level, score, heart and time label
-  - Components including the break, ball and block
-  - Items like bonus, heart and additional balls
-  - New Stage with Continue, Reset and Go Home buttons when the game is paused
-- After-Game Page
-  - Go Home Button
-  - User input for ranking

 ### 2. Implemented but Not Working Properly
-#### List any features that have been implemented but are not working correctly.
+List any features that have been implemented but are not working correctly.
 Explain the issues you encountered, and if possible, the steps you took to address them.

 ### 3. Features Not Implemented
-#### Identify any features that you were unable to implement and provide a clear explanation for why they were left out.
+Identify any features that you were unable to implement and provide a clear explanation for why they were left out.

 ### 4. New Java Classes
-#### Enumerate any new Java classes that you introduced for the assignment.
+Enumerate any new Java classes that you introduced for the assignment.
 Include a brief description of each class's purpose and its location in the code.

 ### 5. Modified Java Classes
-#### List the Java classes you modified from the provided code base.
+List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were necessary.

 ### 6. Unexpected Problems
-#### Communicate any unexpected challenges or issues you encountered during the assignment.
+Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.